 Talent places a separator between a graphene oxide electrode and a PANI electrode.

 Talent stacks each electrode with a current collector.

+{Shots 5.2.1 and 5.2.2 are combined.}

 Assemble the asymmetric thermoelectrochemical cell pouch, or asymmetric thermocell, by packing the electrodes in aluminum-laminated film [1].
 Using a compact vacuum sealer, seal three sides of the aluminum-laminated film for 4 seconds [2-TXT].